High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Experiments

-\textbf{Competitors.} On the synthetic Syn-8S dataset, we evaluate against canonical LDR-focused NVS approaches, namely NeRF \citep{nerf}, and 3DGS \citep{3dgs} (with different orders of SH), which we adapt to accept HDR inputs directly, thereby serving as strong competitors for evaluating the necessity of HDR-specific modeling.
-Additionally, we compare \MODEL{} against four state-of-the-art HDR NVS methods: (1) HDR-NeRF \citep{hdrnerf}, the pioneering approach that leverages the implicit NeRF framework to synthesize HDR novel views from multi-exposure LDR inputs; (2) HDR-GS \citep{hdr-gs}, which adapts the efficient explicit representation of 3DGS to model HDR radiance, also trained with multi-exposure LDR images and HDR ground-truth supervision; (3)–(4) Mono-HDR-GS and Mono-HDR-NeRF \citep{mono-hdr-3d} that aim to reconstruct HDR scenes from single-exposure LDR images and similarly utilize HDR supervision during training on synthetic scenes.
+\textbf{Competitors.} On the synthetic HDR-Syn-8S dataset, we compare LCD-GS with both LDR-focused and HDR-specific NVS methods.
+For LDR-focused baselines, we include NeRF \cite{nerf} and several 3DGS \cite{3dgs} variants using SHs with different maximum degrees.
+These baselines serve to examine whether simply extending conventional LDR-oriented NVS methods to HDR inputs is sufficient for HDR scene reconstruction.
+We further compare against five representative HDR NVS methods: (1) HDR-NeRF \cite{hdrnerf}, a pioneering NeRF-based method for synthesizing HDR novel views from multi-exposure LDR inputs; (2) HDR-GS~\cite{hdr-gs}, which extends the efficient explicit representation of 3DGS to HDR radiance modeling using multi-exposure LDR images and HDR supervision; (3)--(4) Mono-HDR-GS and Mono-HDR-NeRF~\cite{mono-hdr-3d}, which aim to reconstruct HDR scenes from single-exposure LDR inputs with HDR supervision; and (5) GaussHDR~\citep{gausshdr}, a recent Gaussian-splatting-based HDR NVS method designed to improve HDR reconstruction quality through enhanced radiance modeling from multi-exposure LDR images.

-On the real-world \RAWDATASET{} dataset, we compare our method against three state-of-the-art approaches: (1) RAW-NeRF \cite{rawnerf}, the first method to reconstruct HDR scenes from multi-view low-light RAW images by extending Mip-NeRF \cite{mipnerf}; (2) LE3D \cite{le3d}, a 3DGS-based framework that employs an MLP to model HDR appearance and is trained on bilinearly demosaiced RAW images.
-(3) We adapt 3DGS \citep{3dgs} to operate directly on HDR inputs.
+On the real-world iHDR-4S dataset, we compare LCD-GS with NeRF and 3DGS variants, as well as Mono-HDR-GS and Mono-HDR-NeRF.
+Since iHDR-4S contains native HDR images but does not provide aligned multi-exposure LDR stacks, methods that require multi-exposure LDR inputs, including HDR-NeRF, HDR-GS, and GaussHDR, are not applicable under their original settings.
+For Mono-HDR-GS and Mono-HDR-NeRF, we convert the HDR images in iHDR-4S into single-exposure LDR counterparts using a simple ISP pipeline, enabling their training under the required single-exposure LDR input setting.

-Tab. \ref{tab:synthetic} presents the results on the Syn-8S dataset.
+Tab. \ref{tab:res_syn} and Tab. \ref{tab:res_real} present the results on the HDR-Syn-8S dataset and our proposed iHDR-4S dataset, respectively.
 We highlight the following key points: